dakeryas/BlinkSearch.vim/README.md

 Use the HLNext function to blink search matches for a certain period of time with a certain frequency.

-Remapping the n, N and * commands to a call to the the HLNext function makes the blinking feature transparent, for instance:
+Remapping the n, N and * commands to a call to the the HLNext function in your `.vimrc` makes the blinking feature transparent, for instance:

 ```